 “Where is he who has been born king of the Jews?
 For we saw his star when it rose and have come to worship him.”
 Matthew 2:2

 They testify they saw his star in the East, and their skills included the ability to observe the night sky and judge the meaning of extraordinary events.
-Today, the internet is full of theories of planet alignment or nova starbursts near this time.
-However, the central mystery in my mind remains in how they see a star that results in Gentiles worshipping a Jewish baby.
+Today, the internet is full of theories of planet alignment or Nova starbursts near this time.
+However, the central mystery in my mind remains in how they see a star that results in Gentiles worshiping a Jewish baby.
 A spectacular night light will never demonstrate this, so something more must be afloat.

 The Backstory in How They Knew